 After implementing, test to not only make sure users have to give consent first prior to scripts loading, but also for page speed improvements.

-Option 2: (Advanced route) - Remove Smart Data Protector and manually insert code into each <script> into the website:
+Option #3: (Advanced route) - Remove Smart Data Protector and manually insert code into each <script> into the website:

 The “Usercentrics cookie consent embed code” has two parts to it.
 Part one is the ‘Smart Data Protector’, which in real time grabs and controls predefined scripts that are placed in your website that would otherwise fire and put non-essential cookies on your website visitors’ browsers.
-A good example here would be a youtube embed script or Meta pixel for advertising.
-The second part of the embed code is the part that actually approves/denies those scripts from firing based on the individual’s website consent preferences.
+A good example here would be a Microsoft Clarity embed script or Facebook pixel script for advertising.

 So when you install the entire embed code into your <head>, two things are happening:

-1. Script #1 (Smart Data Protector) identifies all third party non-essential scripts, and updates each of these scripts to not load until a user gives consent first.
+Script #1 (Smart Data Protector) identifies all third party non-essential scripts, and updates each of these scripts to not load until a user gives consent first.

-2. Script #2 (consent management) is the part that actually let’s the scripts turn on/off based on the individual website visitor’s choice.
+Script #2 (consent management) is the part that actually let’s the scripts turn on/off based on the individual website visitor’s choice.

 Here is a screenshot highlighting Script #1, the Smart Data Protector: